 Another umbrella cluster – I love the diffused reflection of the rain on the road.

 Shinjuku is a great place for soaking up the dense neon signage – perhaps the best in the world.

 With so many shops and restaurants being above ground level it can sometimes make finding your way a bit confusing but often you end up finding hidden gems you never knew were there.

-The establishment above is a “pachinko parlor” (パチンコ) which contain gaming machines – since gambling is illegal the owners get around the regulations by only providing token prizes which can be exchanged for cash at a separate business.
+The establishment above is a “pachinko parlor” (パチンコ) which contains gaming machines – since gambling is illegal the owners get around the regulations by only providing token prizes which can be exchanged for cash at a separate business.

-In Japan I was curious to notice that the number of small locally run shops and restaurants still outweighed the number of chain stores even in heavily populated areas which creates a much more vibrant and varied atmosphere.
+In Japan, I was curious to notice that the number of small locally run shops and restaurants still outweighed the number of chain stores even in heavily populated areas which creates a much more vibrant and varied atmosphere.

 Shinjuku is definitely a must-see if you’re visiting Tokyo for the first time.

 Hi, may I know where can i get the transparent umbrella in Tokyo?

 You can easily find them in any convenience store all over Japan.

 Hi David, Thanks for the above very informative and useful reading.
 I am heading for Tokyo in a weeks time and will be using the underground quite a lot for my 10 days photo-oriented stay at a hotel in Shinjuku.
 Am a bit puzzled about which sort of public transportation card I should go for, there should be some cards to be filled up with Yen after demand.
 Can one use usual credit cards to pay for these specific travel cards or will they have to be paid by cash (Yens)?
 Would be grateful for any advice in this respect, thanks!
 Per+